-- Chip: The chip feature in modern credit cards has become popular in recent years because chip payments are less vulnerable to fraud than magnetic stripe payments when processing in-person payments.
+- Chip: The chip feature in modern credit cards has become popular in recent years because chip payments are less vulnerable to fraud than magnetic strip payments when processing in-person payments.
 If you want to offer this option to your customers, you’ll need an EMV chip card payment terminal.
 Note that if you accept in-person payments with chip cards and do not have an EMV chip card payment reader, you will be responsible for any fraudulent transactions that would have been caught with a chip reader.

 - Mobile wallets and tap payments: One downside of chip cards is that the process can take longer than a swiped card.
 Mobile wallets and tapped cards offer a speedier alternative by using NFC (near field communication) to quickly translate payment information from a phone app or physical card.
-With mobile wallets, such as Apple Pay, customers can pay through an app connected to their credit cards.
+With mobile wallets, such as Apple Pay; customers can pay through an app connected to their credit cards.
 Tap-to-pay cards, where the customer just holds the card near the reader, is another NFC option that also avoids the need to insert a card into the reader.
 In order to accept these payment options, you’ll need a reader equipped with NFC.

 This makes the payment process faster and allows business owners to track an invoice at every step.
 There will be costs associated with this service — some providers will charge for sending the invoice itself, while others only charge you for the payments you process using the fee structures discussed above.

 For example, Kabbage Payments accepts payments in two simple ways: through professional invoices or a custom pay link where customers can make card payments up to $10,000 online.
-However, there are no monthly fees, additional fees or long-term contracts you’ll have to endure.
+However, there are no monthly fees, additional fees, or long-term contracts you’ll have to endure.

 - Stored credit cards: A second option involves enabling repeat customers to store their credit card information for future use.
 Also known as a “card-on-file payment,” it offers a more seamless experience for repeat customers, who don’t have to re-type their information each time they pay.
 It also can enable automatic recurring orders and invites your customers to put their trust in your business.
 To offer a stored credit card option, you will need to work with a secure third-party platform as part of your payment gateway.